matthew-brett/curious-git/curious_remotes.rst

 .. prizerun::

-    git push usb_backup master
+    git push usb_backup main

-This command tells git to take all the information necessary to reconstruct the history of the ``master`` branch, and send it to the remote repository.
+This command tells git to take all the information necessary to reconstruct the history of the ``main`` branch, and send it to the remote repository.
 Sure enough, we now have the new files in ``.git/objects`` of the backup
 repository: